Ravencentric/seadex/docs/index.md

 2. `seadex` includes optional dependencies that enable additional features.
 You can install these extras alongside the core library.

-    - To enable the `SeaDexTorrent` class, which handles `.torrent` files.
+    - To enable the `SeaDexTorrent` class, which handles `.torrent` files:

         ```sh
         pip install "seadex[torrent]"